gomarcd/supman/README.md

 ##

-A simple webapp to call a GraphQL API and search for ticket questions.
+A simple webapp for Sonar to call GraphQL and search for ticket questions.

 Made with Laravel & Livewire: